ReviewEdge/study-hall/README.md

 # study-hall
-a study suite with tools for students
+a study suite web app with tools for students